-An immediate trigger command either from the front panel or over the bus will generate an immediate trigger regardless of the trigger source.

-Unless you are using the front panel menu or a TRIG:TRAN command to trigger the output, select a trigger source from the following:

-Bus Selects GPIB device trigger, TRG, or <GET> (Group Execute Trigger).

-Pin<n> Selects a pin on the external port connector as the trigger source.

-<n> specifies the pin number.
-The selected pin must be configured as a Trigger Input in order to be used as a trigger source (see Appendix B).

-Transient<n> Selects the output channel's transient system as the trigger source.

-<n> specifies the channel.
+NOTE An immediate trigger command eithe generate an immediate trigger regard er from the front panel or over the bus will lless of the trigger source.
+Unless you are using the front pa to trigger the output, select a trigg nel menu or a TRIG:TRAN command ger source from the following: Bus Selects GPIB device trigger, TRG, or <get> (Group Execute Trigger).</get> Pin <n></n> Selects a pin on the external port connector as the trigger source. <n> specifies the pin number.
+The selected pin must be configured as a Trigger Input in order to be used as a trigger source (see Appendix B).</n> Transient <n></n> Selects the output channel's transient system as the trigger source. <n> specifies the channel.
 When you select a channel, you must also set up that channel's transient system to generate a trigger out signal.
 Refer to "Generate Trigger Out Signals".

-Use the following commands to select a trigger source:
+Use the following commands to select a trigger source:</n> Front Danol: SCBI Command: To select Bus triggers, select To select Bus triggers for output 1: Transient\TrigSource.
+Select Bus.
+TRIG:TRAN:SOUR BUS, (@1) To select Digital pin triggers, select To select Digital pin triggers: Iransient IrigSource.
+Then select TRIG: TRAN: SOUR PIN <n>, (@1)</n> To colort Transient output trianers to select transient output triggers, TO Select Hansient output inggers. select one of the output channels where n is the output channel that will generate the trigger signal.